ironsheep/RPi-Reporter-MQTT2HA-Daemon/RMTECTRL.md

 On this Page:

+- [Updates to MQTT Interface](#mqtt-interface-when-commanding-is-enabled) - shows what changes when the commanding interface is exposed
-- [Script Configuration](#configuration) - configuring the Daemon to offer the commanding interface
+- [Script Configuration](#configuring-the-daemon) - configuring the Daemon to offer the commanding interface
-- [Permissions Configuration](#execution) - allow the Daemon to run the new commands
+- [Permissions Configuration](#enabling-the-daemon-to-run-external-commands) - allow the Daemon to run the new commands
 - [Add initial card to HA]() - create your first button in Home Assistant allowing you to reboot your RPi

 Additional pages: